djrumala/djrumala/README.md

 <!-- <h3 align="center"> 👩‍🎓 PhD Candidate in Computer Science</h3> -->

 ### 💡 About Me
-During my PhD, I focused on deep learning applications in healthcare, particularly medical image analysis.
-Currently, I work remotely as an AI Researcher, developing cutting-edge methods and frameworks to enhance LLMs in reasoning, adaptability, and efficiency  👩🏻‍💻
+I work remotely as an AI researcher at a global AI startup, focusing on developing cutting-edge methods and frameworks to enhance LLMs in reasoning, adaptability, and efficiency.
+During my PhD, I specialized in deep learning applications in healthcare, particularly medical image analysis.
+I have contributed to AI research through publications and by serving as a reviewer for venues such as MICCAI, MIDL, and MIUA

 ### ✨ My Interests
 - 🧮 Deep Learning